AmyKeedwell/Milestone-Project-Resume/README.md

     * [Final Figma Wireframe](https://www.figma.com/file/Rgv2pMbPDQQhSOYDuhGjwm/Untitled?node-id=0%3A1)

-*The only element I have changed since my wireframe is to loose the google maps as I felt it was taking up too much space on the page and seemed unnecessary for the purprose of the resume.*
+* *Only a few aspects have changed since my final wireframe:*
+    * *I chose to use a hover effect rather than an animation for the 'My Skills' section, I hope to add the animation once I have progressed my skills during the next JavaScript Module.*
+    * *I moved the location of the map in the 'Contact Me' section to below my information and form as these parts should be the main focus of this section.*

 # Design
 * The colour scheme consists of complementary colours which were inspired by the colours in my header image and give the site a bright and clean feel.
-* [Exo](https://fonts.google.com/specimen/Exo?query=exo) font used throughout all text
+* [Exo](https://fonts.google.com/specimen/Exo?query=exo) font used throughout all text.
 * [Qwigley](https://fonts.google.com/specimen/Qwigley?query=qwigley) font used for my header name to draw in attention.

 # Features
 * Header containing my name and a smooth scroll navbar to navigate the one scrolling page style website.

 * Hero Image of a desk containing the text "Full Stack Web Developer" to clearly show what this website is about.

 * About me section containing a brief description of me containing information about my background and what I am hoping to achieve.
     * This also contains a link to download my resume.

 * Skills secton containing a selection of the skills I have learnt and am yet to study.
 These have interactive skill percentages which will be updated as I progress.

 * Portfolio section which will eventually showcase my upcoming projects and work.
 At present I have added videos about coding, one of which is a video about Code Institute for anyone who is also looking to take a career change.

-* Contact Me section provides a form for anyone to get in touch, this will become interactive later in my course
+* Contact Me section provides a form for anyone to get in touch, this will become interactive later in my course.
     * There are contact details such as phone/email/ address below this followed by google maps of the area.

 * Social links are available in the footer alongside a link to download my resume.

 ## Features left to implement